 Nonprofit Helps US Schools Ditch Tests for Real Projects

-When kids say school is "fine," their potential is quietly fading away.
-A nonprofit called Transcend is helping American schools redesign education so students solve real problems instead of just studying for tests. ---
+When kids call school "fine," education innovator Aylon Samouha sees potential slipping away.
+His nonprofit Transcend is helping communities across America redesign schools where students solve actual problems instead of just studying for tests.

 Based on reporting by TED